Table of Contents Takeaway #1 – Defining SAM Tool Requirements is...

 Basically, Zylo performs the user profiling actions for you so you can focus on other priorities – and we all know SAM managers need more time!

-People who claimed that SaaS managed itself all those years ago probably have hundreds, if not thousands of Office 365 licenses tied up in off-boarded, test, or internal-only accounts.
+People who claimed that SaaS managed itself all those years ago probably have hundreds, if not thousands of Microsoft Office 365 licenses tied up in off-boarded, test, or internal-only accounts.

 They will have also made a blanket statement that everyone needs an E5 license, when in fact, an Exchange Online Plan and Office F1 license for tens of dollars (example price) combined price will suffice.